vjbollavarapu/tidygen/docs/FRONTEND_TESTING.md

 ---

-**The frontend testing infrastructure is now fully implemented and ready for comprehensive testing of the iNEAT ERP system!** 🚀
+**The frontend testing infrastructure is now fully implemented and ready for comprehensive testing of the TidyGen ERP system!** 🚀